 The Impact of Vava’s Social Enterprise On Women

 In the Rift Valley in Kenya, Vava worked with roughly 400 women.
-Vava’s coffee launched the first fair trade certified women coffee in the whole of Africa.
+Vava’s coffee launched the first fair trade certified women's coffee in the whole of Africa.
 She helped them create their website and social media.
-Vava’s company also trained women on coffee quality as well as supported to get fundings by applying for a facility loan.
-They also looked at the family unit to help women get biogas units for their homes which, improve the quality of life overall.
+Vava’s company also trained women on coffee quality and supported them to get fundings by applying for a facility loan.
+They also looked at the family unit to help women get biogas units for their homes, improving the quality of life overall.

 biogas is basically a way of processing cow dung.
-Like you’re basically, um, converting, um, cow down into energy clean energy, which now the women are using to cook instead of cutting firewood.
+Like you're basically, converting cow down into clean energy, which the women are using to cook instead of cutting firewood.

 What are some of the challenges Vava Coffee is experiencing?

-There’s more like systemic challenges.
-We’re trying to fight a system that is really not working for producers and that’s really not been working for a while.
+There are more systemic challenges.
+We're trying to fight a system that is really not working for producers, and that's really not been working for a while.
 So through our work, we are trying to influence specific policy changes.

 It is tough because a lot of the systems that we're trying to break up have been set up for a very long time way back to the colonial era as in most of these countries.

-Another one is that it is a very capital intensive industry.
-Vava is continuously trying to fundraise and look for like large amounts of capital to enable them to run their own distribution in the markets they are approaching.
+Another one is that it is a very capital-intensive industry.
+Vava is continuously trying to fundraise and look for large amounts of capital to enable them to run their own distribution in the markets they are approaching.

 Who's been your inspiration?